gl1tterbomb/gl1tterbomb/README.md

 [Instagram](https://www.instagram.com/haroldjordanfan/)

 Anyway, here are some things if you'd like to know about me. scroll down.
-Read thin ice before you get surprised why the reasons I ignored you.
+Read thin ice before you get confused why the reasons I ignored you.

 Some info about me;